quiesscent/q-tiberbu-api/documentation.md

 ## Overview

 The **Healthcare Appointment Scheduling System** is a web-based platform developed using Django.
-It enables efficient management of healthcare appointments by providing functionalities for **patient and doctor management, appointment scheduling, insurance details, and authentication via OAuth 2.0**.
+It enables efficient management of healthcare appointments by providing functionalities for **patient and doctor management, appointment scheduling, insurance details, and authentication**.
 The system is backed by **PostgreSQL** for secure and scalable data management.

 ## Features